sourcegraph/about/handbook/direction/code-graph/search/index.md

 ### What we're not working on & why

-- **Slack integration and webhooks:** We’ve had many requests for webhooks to provide notifications when a Code Monitor is triggered.
+- **Slack integration and webhooks for code monitoring:** We’ve had many requests for webhooks to provide notifications when a Code Monitor is triggered.
 Early research indicates that this may be best provided via a Slack integration (Slack App) for many users, in addition to a webhook for others, but we do not plan to address this directly in Q3.
 - **Better search performance on monorepos:** we are not planning any specific work around search performance on monorepos for Q3.
 - **Improvements to search results ranking:** in Q2 we shipped star ranking, with an escape hatch allowing enterprise customers to specify ranking for (sets of) repositories via a configuration file.
 We do not anticipate going further with search results ranking in Q3.